nobodyscripts/LeafBlowerScript/Readme.md

 loaded

 F3: Open/Buy card packs - Opens/buys card screen for you.
 Customize the amount
-to open/buy in the config.ahk file, 2500 default.
-May leave the ctrl/alt/shift
-keys pressed when canceling, just press them to update their state if you notice anything weird.
+to open/buy in the UserSettings.ini file, 2500 default.
+May leave the ctrl/alt/shift keys pressed when canceling, just press them to update their state if you notice anything weird.

 F4: Gem suitcase farming - Will do prep for you and reset afterwards, keep an eye on it for a minute incase it has missed anything and is running smoothly.